adamjmosebach/wedding-planning-app/README.md

 - Select specific vendor reviews from a dropdown of reviewed vendors
 - View all of a user's past reviews
 - Email a reviewer directly from site
-- Star ratings
+- Give star ratings
 - Log in
-- Favorites
+  - See thier favorites

 <br>